appliedgrg/flm/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## How to use
+Click "Clone or download" in the [Seismic Line Mapper Github page](https://github.com/appliedgrg/seismic-line-mapper) to access the latest version of the tool.

 All SLM scripts require python 2.7 and ArcGIS 10 installed in order to run.

 All python scripts in the root folder are associated to an Arc-Toolbox file (.TBX), in that same folder, which can be opened directly in ArcMap or ArcCatalog.